zhouhy0903/eeg_analysis/README.md

 # eeg_analysis
 This repo includes the use of MNE(a package for analyzing human neurophysiological data) to deal with EEG data.
+Besides, the features extraction from eyemove and eeg signals can also be used for reference.